Chapter 6: No Story Left Behind

 • “The most awful memory I have is…”

-If there are too many awful memories to choose from, just pick one.
+If too many memories come up at once, just pick one.
 We’ll bring home every story we need to.
 One sentence at a time.

-And if a non-military memory comes up and feels important, trust your instincts—write about it.
+And if a non-military memory comes up and feels important, trust your instincts and write about it.
 Our bodies keep the score and they often guide us towards the stories that need attention.

 Set a timer for 25 minutes.